Naaigal Jaakirathai: Production

 After Naanayam, Sibi Sathyaraj was on the lookout for a script for his next film.
 Since nothing interesting turned up, he took a brief hiatus, still reading scripts.
 Sibiraj is a dog-lover and has 3 dogs.
 So, he expressed his eagerness in working with animals in a film.
 Director Shakti S. Rajan, who had earlier directed Sibiraj in Naanayam, came up with a script with a dog in the lead.
 The film was formally announced in July 2013, with a military trained canine described as the main character.
 Apart from playing the hero, the dog would also do several action sequences and comedy tracks in the film.
 Arundhati of Sundaattam fame was signed as the female lead.
 The crew was on the lookout for a trained dog, preferably a German Shepherd.
 After a search, they found a dog from Bangalore.
 Filming began on 9 October 2013.
 The story takes place in Coimbatore, and travels to Ooty, Palakkad and Chennai.

 Soundtrack

 The soundtrack album was composed by Dharan Kumar while the lyrics were written by Yugabharathi and Madhan Karky.
 A single track "Doggy Style" was released on 27 August 2014.
-The album was launched at the Radio Mirchi FM Station, Chennai on 1 September 2014, where the cast and crew were present at the event.
+The album was launched in Chennai on 1 September 2014.

-Behindwoods gave 2.75 out of 5 stars to the album stating it as "a waggy and naughty album from Dharan."
-Milliblog stated "Dharan hasn’t been in the best of forms recently and Naaigal Jaakirathai’s soundtrack is no exception."
+Karthik of Milliblog stated "Dharan hasn’t been in the best of forms recently and Naaigal Jaakirathai’s soundtrack is no exception."
 Behindframes gave 3 out of 5 and stated "Cool, peppy and enjoyable tracks by Dharan."

-Release

-The satellite rights of the film were sold to Sun TV.